Sequence-of-Constraints MPC: Reactive Timing-Optimal Control of Sequential Manipulation: Experiments

 We add results on simplistic low-dimensional settings to gain more insights in the timing-optimal behavior of \secmpc.
 Fig.~\ref{figTO}(a) displays timing-optimal trajectories (solving (\ref{eqTimingOrg})) in 2D configuration space for two aligned waypoints.
 When the system is close to the first waypoint with straight velocity but lateral offset, we see the discontinuous switch in deciding to pass the waypoint and loop back (Sec.~\ref{secStoch}).

-Fig.~\ref{figTO}(b,c) compare the convergence to a single waypoint in a 1D configuration space to a critically damped regulator.
-A naive linear regulator would have undesirable high feedback for large initial error; a clipped regulator (where the error or feedback is upper bounded) typically used in practice would have acceptable behavior far from the waypoint, but still ``only'' exponential convergence near the waypoint.
+Figs.~\ref{figTO}(b,c) compare the convergence to a single waypoint in a 1D configuration space to a critically damped regulator.
+A naive linear regulator would have undesirable high feedback for large initial error; a clipped regulator (where the error or feedback is upper bounded, as typically used in practice) would have acceptable behavior far from the waypoint, but still ``only'' exponential convergence near the waypoint.
 A timing-optimal MPC approach to the waypoint generates moderate feedback far and near the waypoint while at the same time providing an exactly timed and definite convergence to the waypoint if no perturbations.

-We also compared the average total time to transition through 5 perturbed waypoints when using \secmpc{} for the full sequence vs.\ sequencing 1-stage approaches, where each approach is realized with a 1-state timing-optimal approach (which is already an improvement over using a linear regulator to individually approach each waypoint, as shown above).
-As expected, when waypoints are somewhat aligned, \secmpc{} can fluently transition them and requires significantly less total time for transition.
+We also compared the average total time to transition through 5 perturbed waypoints when using \secmpc{} through the full sequence vs.\ sequencing five independent 1-phase approaches.
+Each 1-phase approach is realized with \secmpc{} that only knows about the next waypoint (which is already an improvement over using a linear regulator to individually approach each waypoint, as shown above).
+As expected, when waypoints are somewhat aligned, the full \secmpc{} can fluently transition them and requires significantly less total time for transition.
 For fully random waypoints $\sim [-1,1]^3$, we still found a reduction in total time from $14.1\pm0.6$sec to $11.2\pm0.6$sec, averaged over 20 random trials.